Hedge fund firm Arrowgrass raises over $600 million for M&A fund

-LONDON London-based hedge fund firm Arrowgrass Capital Partners has amassed over $600 million for a mergers and acquisitions fund which launched in October, a source with direct knowledge of the matter said on Thursday.
+LONDON London-based hedge fund firm Arrowgrass Capital Partners has amassed over $600 million (417 million pounds) for a mergers and acquisitions fund which launched in October, a source with direct knowledge of the matter said on Thursday.

 Global event-driven head Michael Edwards is to oversee the Arrowgrass Customised Solutions I Fund, which will run for 18 to 24 months, the source said, confirming a story first reported by Bloomberg.